How to add mathematical formulas and flowcharts in the Anqi CMS editing interface and ensure correct display?

-As an experienced website operations expert, I know that how to present technical information efficiently and beautifully in increasingly professional content creation is crucial.The continuous optimization of AnQiCMS (AnQiCMS) in content management, especially in supporting Markdown editors, brings us great convenience.Today, let's delve into how to add mathematical formulas and flowcharts to your article content in the Anqi CMS editing interface, and ensure they are displayed correctly.
+As an experienced website operations expert, I know that it is crucial to present technical information efficiently and beautifully in the increasingly professional content creation.Continuous optimization of AnQiCMS (AnQiCMS) in content management, especially in supporting Markdown editors, has brought us great convenience.Today, let's delve into how to add mathematical formulas and flowcharts to your article content in the Anqi CMS editing interface, ensuring they are displayed correctly.

-In Anqi CMS, elegantly insert mathematical formulas and flowcharts: from editing to perfect presentation
+Elegantly insert mathematical formulas and flowcharts in AnQi CMS: from editing to perfect presentation

-In the era of information explosion, high-quality content is the core to attract and retain users.For websites involving the fields of science, technology, engineering, or mathematics (STEM), the ability to present complex mathematical formulas and technical flowcharts intuitively and clearly not only enhances the professionalism of the content but also greatly improves the reader's understanding experience.The auto CMS understands this need and provides an efficient way to achieve this goal by introducing a Markdown editor and flexible template mechanisms.
+In the age of information explosion, high-quality content is the core to attract and retain users.For websites involving the fields of science, technology, engineering, or mathematics (STEM), the ability to clearly and intuitively present complex mathematical formulas and technical flowcharts not only enhances the professionalism of the content but also greatly improves the reader's understanding experience.AnQi CMS knows this need, by introducing a Markdown editor and flexible template mechanism, it provides us with an efficient way to achieve this goal.

-Firstly, to enable your CMS to support mathematical formula and flowchart editing, the first step and the most critical step is to enable the system's Markdown editor.The traditional rich text editor often lacks the ability to handle complex code or specific tags, while Markdown, with its concise and structured syntax, has become the ideal choice for technical content creators.
+First, to enable your anqi CMS to support the editing of mathematical formulas and flowcharts, the first step and the most critical step is to enable the system's Markdown editor.Traditional rich text editors often struggle with complex code or specific markup, while Markdown, with its concise and structured syntax, has become the ideal choice for technical content creators.

 II.
-Magic in the editing interface: Insert mathematical formulas and flowcharts
+The magic of the editing interface: insert mathematical formulas and flowcharts

-The power of the Markdown editor lies in its ability to embed various specific syntax directly in the text, including LaTeX syntax for mathematical formulas and Mermaid syntax for flowcharts.
+The strength of Markdown editors lies in their ability to directly embed various specific syntaxes, including LaTeX syntax for mathematical formulas and Mermaid syntax for flowcharts.

 Add mathematical formula